PECOS-packages/PECOS/docs/user-guide/fault-catalog.md

 where exactly `k` distinct locations fire and one alternative is chosen from each selected location.

-For `k = 0`, the iterator yields exactly one no-fault configuration:
+For `k = 0`, the iterator yields exactly one no-fault configuration.
+Its probability is the product of every location's `no_fault_probability`:

 ```python
 configs = list(catalog.fault_configurations(0))